Eucharist: The Body and Blood of Jesus Christ

 Those Becoming Catholic Preparing for the Eucharist

 Those interested in becoming Catholic should join the Rite of Christian Initiation for Adults (RCIA).
 The RCIA is a process of spiritual growth and learning about Catholicism.
 Through the RCIA, you are invited to enter into a relationship with God and the Church.
 Those who go through the RCIA and wish to become Christians are baptized and receive the Eucharist at the Easter Vigil.
-Contact Tim in our parish office to join RCIA.
+Contact Stephanie in our parish office to join RCIA.
 (919-848-1533).

 Non-Catholics are warmly welcomed to the Mass, and we are gladened by their presence.
 Although they may not receive Holy Communion, they are encouraged to unite themselves to Christ in prayer, that all may be one and that the divisions between us may cease.